ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Using ``collections`` in roles
 ------------------------------

-In a role, you can control which collections Ansible searches for modules and action plugins globally with the ``collections`` keyword.
-Define the collections in the ``metadata/main.yml`` file within your role, and Ansible will use them for your role every time, in any context.
-Ansible will use the collections defined by a role even if the playbook that calls the role defines different collections in a separate ``collections`` keyword entry.
+Within a role, you can control which collections Ansible searches for the tasks inside the role using the ``collections`` keyword in the role's ``metadata/main.yml``.
+Ansible will use the collections list defined inside the role even if the playbook that calls the role defines different collections in a separate ``collections`` keyword entry.
+Roles defined inside a collection always implicitly search their own collection first, so you don't need to use the ``collections`` keyword to access modules, actions, or other roles contained in the same collection.

 .. code-block:: yaml